mohan-chinnappan-n/sfdc-saml2-oauth2/README.md

 ![Obtaining an Access Token using a SAML Bearer Assertion](https://s3.amazonaws.com/dfc-wiki/en/images/0/09/OAuthSAMLBearerAssertionFlow.png)

-The OAuth 2.0 SAML bearer assertion flow is similar to a refresh token flow within OAuth.
+The OAuth 2.0 SAML bearer assertion flow is similar to a **refresh token flow** within OAuth.

-The SAML assertion is posted to the OAuth token endpoint (https://test.salesforce.com/services/oauth2/token), which in turn processes the assertion and issues an **access_token** based on prior approval of the app.
+The SAML assertion is posted to the OAuth token endpoint (https://login.salesforce.com/services/oauth2/token or https://test.salesforce.com/services/oauth2/token), which in turn processes the **SAML assertion** and issues an **access_token** based on prior approval of the app.

+** STEPS **

  - the Assertion is POSTed (1) to the OAuth token endpoint, https://login.salesforce.com/services/oauth2/token, with payload of the form:

 ```
   grant_type	Set this to urn:ietf:params:oauth:grant-type:saml2-bearer
-  assertion	The SAML Bearer Assertion, encoded using **base64url**
+  assertion	The SAML Bearer Assertion, encoded using base64url

   example:
   grant_type=urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Asaml2-bearer&assertion=PHN...QZT